Highlights from the world of Sutton Hoo, AD 300–1100

 Recommend this exhibition

 This display showcases highlights from the collections while their permanent home, Room 41, is being refurbished.
-The new gallery will reopen in late 2013.
+The new gallery will reopen in Spring 2014.

 The British Museum’s collections covering the period AD 300 to 1100 are among the largest and most comprehensive in the world, extending from Spain to the Black Sea and from North Africa to Scandinavia.